sandiegopython/test-driven-django-development/tutorials/02-models.rst

 ..
 HINT::
-    ``__unicode__`` may seem like a strange name, but Unicode is a standard for representing and encoding most of the world's writing systems and character sets.
+    ``__unicode__`` may seem like a strange name, but Unicode is a standard for representing and encoding most of the world's writing systems.
     All strings that Django passes around are Unicode strings so that Django can be used for applications designed for different languages.